MatthewCane/cdk8s-cli/README.md

   -h, --help            show this help message and exit --apps APPS [APPS ...]
                         the apps to apply.
-If supplied, unnamed apps will always be skipped --context CONTEXT     the Kubernetes context to use.
-Defaults to minikube --verbose             enable verbose output --unattended          enable unattended mode.
-This will not prompt for confirmation before applying
+If supplied, unnamed apps will always be skipped --kube-context KUBE_CONTEXT
+                        the Kubernetes context to use.
+Defaults to minikube --kube-config-file KUBE_CONFIG_FILE
+                        the path to a kubeconfig file --verbose             enable verbose output --unattended          enable unattended mode.
+This will not prompt for confirmation before applying --debug               enable debug mode.
+This will print debug information --validate            experimental feature.
+Will enable validation mode.
+This will wait for resources to report ready before exiting
+  --validate-timeout-minutes VALIDATE_TIMEOUT_MINUTES
+                        the number of minutes to wait for resources to report ready before timing out.
+Needs --validate to be set
 ```

 ## Development